eventsourcing/rfc/1/README.md

 Default value: smallest ordinal value (0).

 ### 1.16.
-Entity Layout
+Object

 See [3.
-Entity Layout](../1/README.md#entity-layout) for the definition.
+Object](../1/README.md#object) for the definition.

-Entity is represented as a sequence of all its (lexicographically sorted) properties represntations.
+Object is represented as a sequence of all its (lexicographically sorted) properties representations.

 ## 2. Fingerprinting